Pylons/pyramid/docs/index.rst

 <http://groups.google.com/group/pylons-devel>`_ or join the `#pylons
 IRC channel <irc://irc.freenode.net/#pylons>`_.

-Browse and check out tagged and trunk versions of :mod:`pyramid` via the `Pyramid GitHub repository <http://github.com/Pylons/pyramid/>`_.
+Browse and check out tagged and trunk versions of :app:`Pyramid` via the `Pyramid GitHub repository <http://github.com/Pylons/pyramid/>`_.
 To check out the trunk via ``git``, use this command::

   git clone git@github.com:Pylons/pyramid.git

-To find out how to become a contributor to :mod:`pyramid`, please see the `contributor's page <http://repoze.org/contributing.html>`_.
+To find out how to become a contributor to :app:`Pyramid`, please see the `contributor's page <http://repoze.org/contributing.html>`_.

 Index and Glossary